 As many creative solutions as possible.
 We want WALKABLE and SAFE areas for housing and commerce in the DOWNTOWN areas.
 Build UP not out.
-That will help preserve Sonoma County character and allow our children and service workers to live here, too!
-Our elite tourism xector cannot zurwe if the employees cannot afford to live here, too.
-And Permit Sonomo needs to support creativity.
-I know that we must follow the CBC, but the Building Code is not in place to impede "non-standard" building, it is in place to protest people and the environment.
-There are plenty of creative solutions out there - compost toilets, gray water systems for toilets and exterior irrigation, what about cisterns under homes?
+That will help preserve Sonoma Courty character and allow our children and service workers to live here, too!
+Our elite tourism sector cannot survive if the employees cannot afford to live here, too.
+And Permit Sonoma needs to support creativity.
+I know that we must follow the CBC, but the Building Code is not in place to impede "non-standard" building, it is in place to protect people and the environment.
+There are plenty of creative solutions out there - compost toilets, gray water systems for toilets and exterior imigation, what about citeres under homes?
 And some 'high rise' buildings will not ruin Sonoma County, let's get over that and build more housing.

-To recap: Sonoma County is a uniquely bindiverse habitat that could be lost if our only solutions are based on twentieth century models of development.
-Voters have overwhelming by worde to protect our open spaces.
-We also need to continue to be miniful of the Agricultural Element of the General Plan and to protect our ag lands and ag workers.
-The fastest and easiest way to implement solutions to our current housing problems is to create regulations for tiny homes located in Sonoma County, thereby allowing tiny or mobil home living more easily in Sonoma County.
-Tiny homes allow residents to be mobile in case of emergencies, allow home ownership for low and middle incor individuals and families, and destigmatize homelessness.
+To recap: Sonoma County is a uniquely biodiverse habitat that could be lost if our only solutions are based on twentieth century models of development.
+Voters have overwhelmingly voted to protect our open spaces.
+We also need to continue to be mindful of the Agricultural Element of the General Plan and to protect our aglands and ag workers.
+The fastest and easiest way to implement solutions to our current housing problems is to create regulations for tiny homes located in Sonoma County, thereby allowing tiny or mobil home living more easily in Sonoma Courty.
+Tiny homes allow residents to be mobile in case of emergencies, allow home ownership for low and middle income individuals and families, and destigmatize homelessness.

 Unfortunately, any construction that is done contributes greenhouse gasses to the atmosphere.
-Rather than building or rebuilding housing, we should be looking for ways to address our housing problems using existing buildings. put more resources on permitting to shorten wait time to less than 1 month.
+Rather than building or rebuilding housing, e should be looking for ways to address our housing problems using existing buildings. put more resources on permitting to shorten wait time to less than 1 month.

-WATCH OUT FOR INVESTMENT COMPANIES, OUT OF TOWN INVESTORS ETC and give priority to locals before inviting Silicon Valley (etc.) in With the duel crisis of housing affordability and water scarcity, it's time for Sonoma County to seriously consider the benefits of composting toilets.
+WATCH OUT FOR INVESTMENT COMPANIES, OUT OF TOWN INVESTORS ETC and give priority to locals before inviting Silicon Valley (etc.) in With the duel crisis of housing affordability and water scarcity, it's time for Sonoma County to seriously consider the benefits of composting tollets.
 They already exist and have for decades, all without any incidents of public illness or contamination related to them.
 Several states and counties have already implemented safe, practical policies allowing for their use.
 Bringing down the cost of building and permitting small, low-impact housing, such as ADUs and "tiny homes", must be priority for the county.
-These types of housing, while not legal in all shari, we not a solution growing and the informers in the provided provided the county.
-These types of notaing, while not legal in an droumstances, have provided thousands of young people, farmers and other working families the ability to land and remain in Sonoma Courty.
+These types of housing, while not legal in all circumstances, have provided thousands of young people, farmers and other working families the ability to land and remain in Sonoma

+County.
 Less land for cars.

-SE ABOVE: Revitalize older neighborhoods with existing homes.
-SAVE MONEY where infrastructure currently exsts.
+SEE ABOVE: Revitalize older neighborhoods with existing homes.
+SAVE MONEY where infrastructure currently exists.
 Protect the wildlife migration habitats from cutting into their natural roaming areas.